QRSync qrsync

 A small operational note

-If you order business cards in bulk and your phone number, email, or company name changes, you have two options:
+If you order business cards in bulk and your phone number, email, or company name changes, a vCard QR can’t be edited after printing — the data is in the code, not on a server — so you have two options:

 Ready to make yours?

 Create your business card QR code — free, takes about a minute.
-Fill in your contact details, customize the design with your brand colors and logo, download in SVG (for the printer) or PNG (for digital sharing).
-For updatability, sign up free and toggle dynamic mode.
+Fill in your contact details, customize the design with your brand colors and logo, and download in SVG (for the printer) or PNG (for digital sharing).